 This new CD instantly caught my eye.
 With a title "American Discoveries", played by an orchestra I've never heard of before, and on a label completely new to me, this is exactly something I would be most interested in.

-And to clarify any confusion right up front - this sadly is not an SACD, as Amazon's listing describes it.
+First, a clarification.
+Amazon has listed this as being an SACD.
+It isn't.
 It is CD only.
-I admit being further enticed by this release because of the SACD designation and was disappointed it was not, especially given its price (more on this later).
-I don't know if this is an Amazon blunder, or an incorrect product listing provided by the record label.
+I admit I was further enticed by this release because of the SACD designation and was disappointed it was not, especially given its price (more on this later).
+I don't know if this was an Amazon blunder, or an incorrect product listing provided by the record label.

 I couldn't resist reading up on this release before listening.
 All three composers whose works are featured here are 20th Century American women.
 These scores are part of a collection of over 22,000 titles in the Edwin A. Fleisher Collection of Orchestral Music at the Free Library of Philadelphia.
 The Lansdowne Symphony Orchestra (a suburb of Philadelphia) was originally founded in 1946 to provide music for the First Presbyterian Church of Lansdowne, PA.
 Subsequent conductors along the way have "raised its capabilities" and elevated it into a "distinguished community orchestra".
 (I'm summarizing the booklet notes).

 And what a marvelous collection of music we have here.
 And it is, for the most part, reasonably well played and recorded.
 This community orchestra cannot match the lofty standards we hear from professional orchestras, particularly with regard to polish and beauty of tone.
 But the playing is accomplished and Reuben Blundell is a confident leader.